GBrachetta/Musical-Dice/README.md

 <a name="fonts"></a>
 ### Fonts

 I chose [Montserrat](https://fonts.google.com/specimen/Montserrat) to be the only font in this project because of its excellent legibility in smaller font sizes.
-This was important where there space limitations for the text such as in the music grid.
+This was important where there are space limitations for the text such as in the music grid.
 I also didn't want that the choice of a more ornamental font, or multiple fonts, could as a result deviate the attention from the more important elements of the app.

 <a name="responsivity"></a>